Fenrious/MonsterHunterQuest/README.md

 few more things before officially being finished with the project.

-Project Background: All of the artwork in the game was done by me using GNU Image Manipulation Program, but the concepts behind the work all belong to Capcom.
-The game has heavy influences from Monster Hunter Tri and Monster
+Project Background: All of the artwork in the game was done by me using GNU Image Manipulation Program, but the concepts behind the work  and the music all belong to Capcom.
+The game has heavy influences from Monster Hunter Tri and Monster Hunter: World.
-Hunter: World.
 I tried to incorporate as many elements of the Monster Hunter series as I could.

 Game Description:
 The goal of each session in the game is to defeat the primary monster of the